51st National Assembly of Bulgaria: Nitrous Oxide and other narcotics Temporary Committee

 A temporary committee was proposed by MPs from the parliamentary groups of GERB-SDS, PP-DB, BSP-OL, ITN and MECh, in response to the recent increase in the use of various narcotic substances, especially by Bulgarian youths.
 The committee was criticised by some MPs, specifically from within the BSP-OL parliamentary group, for being unnecessary.
 The committee passed with 168 votes in favour and 27 votes against, Lachezar Ivanov (GERB-SDS) being elected chairman with a six-month mandate.

 During the committee's activity, a hearing was scheduled for representatives of law enforcement agencies, who cited a lack of proper regulation surrounding the legal status of nitrous oxide as a major difficulty in law enforcement activity to reduce its circulation.

 The committee submitted its report on 16 September, which recommended a penalty of up to 5 years imprisonment for anyone in possession of nitrous oxide, with the exception of medical or agricultural needs, as well as greater resource for support of addicts.

+George Soros Temporary Committee

+A temporary committee to investigate the activities of George Soros, Alexander Soros and NGOs associated with them (such as the Open Society Foundations) in Bulgaria was proposed by Delyan Peevski in November, 2025.
+It received support from the parliamentary groups of DPS-NN, Revival, BSP-UL, ITN, MECh and Velichie, thus securing a majority.
+The commission was opposed by PP-DB, who claimed it was meant to imitate a temporary commission proposed by them to investigate the activities of Delyan Peevski.

+Only one candidacy was submitted for the chairmanship of the committee: Angel Yanchev, from Revival.
+Yanchev's candidacy did not receive a majority, therefore meaning the committee did not have an elected chairman.

+The first scheduled meeting of the committee did not take place due to a lack of quorum.

 Parliamentary Groups

 8 parliamentary groups were registered at the opening session of the 51st National Assembly.
-A 9th Parliamentary Group, Velichie, was registered on 19 March, 2025, following the decision of the Constitutional Court to partially annul the preceding elections.
+A 9th Parliamentary Group, Velichie, was registered on 19 March 2025, following the decision of the Constitutional Court to partially annul the preceding elections.